Money and Marriage Statistics – 20 Interesting Facts

 (Source: Ramsey Solutions)

-This finding highlights the importance of open communication and collaboration when it comes to financial planning.
-Money is often a source of stress for couples, and it can be difficult to agree on financial goals.
+This finding underscores the importance of open communication and collaboration in financial planning.
+Money often creates stress for couples, making goal alignment challenging.

 13. 68% of couples who said they were on the same page with their spouse indicated that they had perfect or nearly perfect financial communication